10 Things Not to Do When Filing a Personal Injury Lawsuit

 #10: Do Not Forget to Ask Legal Questions

 When filing a personal injury claim, it can be tempting to leave all the particulars with your attorney and not ask any questions about what happens.
-However, this is a mistake since not asking questions can leave you at a disadvantage in understanding your case.
+However, this is a mistake since not asking legal questions can leave you at a disadvantage in understanding your case.

 Learning more about how these cases proceed from your attorney can go a long way in helping you plan around the proceedings and prepare for any responsibilities you might have to see to the resolution of the case.